periph/gohci/README.md

 - Only support one specific use case: *Golang project hosted on Github*.
 - There is no server, the worker must be internet accessible and HTTPS must be proxied down to HTTP.
-  - [Caddy](https://caddyserver.com/) works great along it's native [letsencrypt.org](https://letsencrypt.org) support.
+  - [Caddy](https://caddyserver.com/) works great along its native [letsencrypt.org](https://letsencrypt.org) support.
-- Each check's stdout is "_streamed_" to the gist as they complete.
 - The worker has a configuration file that determines what command it runs to test the project.
   - By default it is `go test ./...`.
 There's no configuration file in the repository itself.

+## Features

+- Each check's stdout is "_streamed_" to the gist as they complete.
+- The commit's status is updated "_live_" on Github.
+This is pretty cool to see in action on a github PR.
+- Trivial to run as a low maintenance systemd service.
+- Designed to work great on a single core ARM CPU with minimal memory requirements.

 ## Installation